 Hotshot freight is simply hauling for a single customer that is needed in expedited fashion.

-The question we hear most often is “Do I need a CDL for Hotshot?”
+The question we hear most often is “Do I need a CDL for Hotshot trucking?”

-According to regulations, a commercial driver’s license is not required in many states until you are driving vehicles commercially over of 26,000 lb.
-In some states a CDL is required for vehicles weighing more than 10,000 lb.
+According to regulations, the simple answer is no. A Class A commercial driver’s license is not required in many states until you are driving vehicles commercially over of 26,000 lb.
+In other states a CDL is required for vehicles weighing more than 10,000 lb.

 If you are looking to get started, below are 5 reasons why we recommend getting your CDL when hauling hotshot versus non-CDL hotshot.